 Consulting: To find our more about how Pro-ACT, Inc. can support you in meeting your consulting needs, please call us at 909-758-0322 or email firstname.lastname@example.org.

-The one-day Pro-ACT® In-service Instructor Restraint Certification course is available for those individuals who have successfully completed the four-day Pro-ACT® In-Service Instructor certification course and work in facilities where restraint is used.
-Participants who take the Pro-ACT® In-service Instructor Restraint Certification course do so in conjunction with the above noted Pro-ACT® In-service Instructor Certification.
+The one-day Pro-ACT® In-service Instructor Restraint Certification course is available for those individuals who have successfully completed the four-day Pro-ACT® In-Service Instructor Vertification course and work in facilities where restraint is used.
+Participants who take the Pro-ACT® In-service Instructor Restraint Certification course do so in conjunction with the above-noted Pro-ACT® In-service Instructor Certification.
 Participants must attend the full day training to be eligible for certification.
 No exception will be made.

-Participation in a Pro-ACT® In-service Instructor Recertification courses is dependent upon eligibility.
-To be eligible, an In-service Instructor must have maintained his or her certification for three consecutive years based on the guidelines in the Pro-ACT® In-service Instructor’s manuals.
+Participation in a Pro-ACT® In-service Instructor Recertification course is dependent upon eligibility.
+To be eligible, an In-service Instructor must have maintained their certification for two consecutive years based on the guidelines in the Pro-ACT® In-service Instructor’s manuals.

 Pro-ACT® Update & Access

 When the newest edition of the Pro-ACT® and Pro-ACT® Restraint Certification materials were released in January 2014, in-service instructors certified in 2012 and 2013 wanted to use the newest version.
 One day Update & Access workshops were created to give them that opportunity.
 Update & Access workshops review the updated curriculum, identify and address areas of change, and, upon completion, provide participants with downloadable access to the newest materials.

 Update & Access sessions are priced the same as Pro-ACT® replacement materials, $90 for the Pro-ACT® update and $150 for the combined Pro-ACT® and Pro-ACT® Restraint Certification updates.